immutag/immutag/README.md

 1AkbrXgctNNu7VBfSk8XZgCKRAV7HtTcj2

-1Akbr is the is the file name to immutag.
+1Akbr is the file name to immutag.
 It's copied into a immutag's file store, which is simply a directory versioned by git-annex.

 Finalize changes.